3 Nov 2009

 It's an unusual coincidence that it's called 'Starting Over', the same title as the last book I read: 'Staring Over' by Marcia Willetts.
 Indeed, it's the third book of that title I own now; I also have (and like) 'Starting Over' by Robin Pilcher.

 It starts well.
 A single email is the prologue, sent to Tess by her ex-fiancé Olly, cancelling the wedding.
-A sharp shock that demonstrates Olly's unpleasantness, and also explains why we next meet Tess on her way to a cottage she has just bought, in a small village, to escape from her past.
+It's a sharp shock that demonstrates Olly's unpleasantness.
+It also explains why we next meet Tess on her way to a cottage she has just bought, in a small village, to escape from her past.

 Recommended in a low-key way if you enjoy light women's fiction.